Search StreamScheme

 2. Ram Slots

 You only need two RAM slots on your motherboard.
 However, if you want to leave room to upgrade your PC with more later, it may be worth investing a little bit more into a board with four slots.
-That way, instead of buying all new RAM, you can simply supplement what you already have.
+That way, instead of buying all-new RAM, you can simply supplement what you already have.

 3. Chipset

-If you’re looking to do a complete rebuild at some point in the future with all brand new parts, a B450 motherboard will get the job done.
+If you’re looking to do a complete rebuild with all brand-new parts at some point in the future, a B450 motherboard will get the job done.
 They’ll cost less and get the work just fine.
-Snag yourself an ASRock B450M-HDV R4.0 for around $65, or the $78 Asus Prime B450M-A/CSM if you want four RAM slots for future upgrades.
+Snag yourself the $80 Asus Prime B450M-A/CSM if you want four RAM slots for future upgrades.

 Best Budget Memory